scandum/rotate/README.md

 Triple Reversal Rotation
 ------------------------
 This is an easy and reliable way to rotate in-place.
 You reverse the left side, next you reverse the right side, next you reverse the entire array.
 Upon completion the left and right block will be swapped.
+There no known first publication.
 ```c
 ┌──────────────────────────┬─────────────────┐
 │ 1  2  3  4  5  6  7  8  9│10 11 12 13 14 15│